-- A. Inspection Scout shall allow the Department's representatives access to the source at all reasonable times for the purpose of making inspections or surveys, collecting samples, obtaining data, auditing any monitoring equipment (CEMS, CERMS) or observing any monitoring or testing, and otherwise conducting all necessary functions related to this permit. - B. Waiver The permit and the terms, conditions, and matters stated herein shall be deemed accepted if Scout fails to appeal as indicated below. - C. Compliance with Statutes and Regulations Nothing in this permit shall be construed as relieving Scout of the responsibility for complying with any applicable federal or Montana statute, rule, or standard, except as specifically provided in ARM 17.8.740, et seq.
-(ARM 17.8.756). - D. Enforcement Violations of limitations, conditions and requirements contained herein may constitute grounds for permit revocation, penalties or other enforcement action as specified in Section 75-2-401, et seq., MCA. - E. Appeals Any person or persons jointly or severally adversely affected by the Department's decision may request, within 15 days after the Department renders its decision, upon affidavit setting forth the grounds therefore, a hearing before the Board of Environmental Review (Board).
+- A. Inspection Ridge shall allow DEQ's representatives access to the source at all reasonable times for the purpose of making inspections or surveys, collecting samples, obtaining data, auditing any monitoring equipment (CEMS, CERMS) or observing any monitoring or testing, and otherwise conducting all necessary functions related to this permit. - B. Waiver The permit and the terms, conditions, and matters stated herein shall be deemed accepted if Ridge fails to appeal as indicated below. - C. Compliance with Statutes and Regulations Nothing in this permit shall be construed as relieving Ridge of the responsibility for complying with any applicable federal or Montana statute, rule, or standard, except as specifically provided in ARM 17.8.740, et seq.
+(ARM 17.8.756). - D. Enforcement Violations of limitations, conditions and requirements contained herein may constitute grounds for permit revocation, penalties or other enforcement action as specified in Section 75-2-401, et seq., MCA. - E. Appeals Any person or persons jointly or severally adversely affected by DEQ's decision may request, within 15 days after DEQ renders its decision, upon affidavit setting forth the grounds therefore, a hearing before the Board of Environmental Review (Board).
 A hearing shall be held under the provisions of the Montana Administrative Procedures Act.
-The filing of a request for a hearing does not stay the Department's decision, unless the Board issues a stay upon receipt of a petition and a finding that a stay is appropriate under Section 75-2-211(11)(b), MCA.
-The issuance of a stay on a permit by the Board postpones the effective date of the Department's decision until conclusion of the hearing and issuance of a final decision by the Board.
-If a stay is not issued by the Board, the Department's decision on the application is final 16 days after the Department's decision is made. - F. Permit Inspection As required by ARM 17.8.755, Inspection of Permit, a copy of the air quality permit shall be made available for inspection by the Department at the location of the permitted source.
+The filing of a request for a hearing does not stay DEQ's decision, unless the Board issues a stay upon receipt of a petition and a finding that a stay is appropriate under Section 75-2-211(11)(b), MCA.
+The issuance of a stay on a permit by the Board postpones the effective date of DEQ's decision until conclusion of the hearing and issuance of a final decision by the Board.

-- G. Permit Fee Pursuant to Section 75-2-220, MCA, failure to pay the annual operation fee by Scout may be grounds for revocation of this permit, as required by that section and rules adopted thereunder by the Board. - H. Duration of Permit Construction or installation must begin or contractual obligations entered into that would constitute substantial loss within 3 years of permit issuance and proceed with due diligence until the project is complete or the permit shall expire (ARM 17.8.762).
+- If a stay is not issued by the Board, DEQ's decision on the application is final 16 days after DEQ's decision is made. - F. Permit Inspection As required by ARM 17.8.755, Inspection of Permit, a copy of the air quality permit shall be made available for inspection by DEQ at the location of the permitted source. - G. Permit Fee Pursuant to Section 75-2-220, MCA, failure to pay the annual operation fee by Ridge may be grounds for revocation of this permit, as required by that section and rules adopted thereunder by the Board. - H. Duration of Permit Construction or installation must begin or contractual obligations entered into that would constitute substantial loss within 3 years of permit issuance and proceed with due diligence until the project is complete or the permit shall expire (ARM 17.8.762).

-Montana Air Quality Permit (MAQP) Analysis Scout Energy Management, LLC South Baker Compressor Station MAQP #3281-02
+Montana Air Quality Permit (MAQP) Analysis Ridge Energy, LLC South Baker Compressor Station MAQP #3281-03